Customs Licensing – e-Filing Relationship Management

 “A rotten apple in the Customs supply chain is likely to lead to another rotten apple in the same chain.”

-In other words, a company linked to a dishonest entity in the supply chain may in the same vein be suspected of being a dishonest role player.
+In other words, a company linked to a dishonest entity may become suspected of being a dishonest role player.
 Therefore, Relationship management is a a risk management tool.

 The concept of Customs supply chain Risk Management stems from Global Customs Supply Chain policy.
-Global policy instruments such as the SAFE Framework of Standards and the Revised Kyoto Convention were developed as a result of the September 2011 attacks on the US.
+Global policy instruments were developed as a result of the September 2011 attacks on the US.
+One policy instruments is the SAFE Framework of Standards.
+Another is the Revised Kyoto Convention.
 They contain a strong element of Customs supply chain security.

 Global Customs policy is created by the World Customs Organisation and the World Trade Organisation, to mention a few.